Tartsi/Fullstack-projekti/documentation/workhours.md

 - 08.07.2025
     - 1 hour: More scaling of the website + reviewed and approved some icons for the website with customer.
     - 2 hour: Added more content to the header, including translation functionality to the website and option for it in the header.
+- 09.07.2025
+    - 1 hour: Recreated backlog as the initial backlog was malfunctioning for some unknown reason as of yet.
+    - 3 hour: Added more content to the website, including Hero section and its tests, also modified Header to function properly.